nadineproject/nadine/README.markdown

 ## Handy Installation Instructions

-Create a virtual environment for the python project, pull down the code, and install all the requirements
+Create a virtual environment for the python project and pull down the code.

 	virtualenv nadine
 	cd nadine